We increase access to primary healthcare in rural

 Dr. Dinsdale is a family physician and adjunct professor for the Department of Family Medicine, McMaster University.
 She completed an undergraduate degree in Biomedical Sciences at the University of Guelph and a Masters of Science in Nutritional Science at the University of Toronto.
 She is passionate about research, rural and remote communities and clinical education.
 Dr. Dinsdale focuses her clinical work in Northern Canadian remote Indigenous communities and urban health in Toronto.
 She has previously worked for Critical Care Services Ontario, the Canadian International Development Agency in Malawi, and the Centre for International Health in Cambodia.
 She aims to improve access to medical education through building partnerships and supporting vulnerable communities.

 Michael oversees the day-to-day operations of the project as well as the overall fundraising plans.

-Michael is from Winnipeg and holds a Masters of Teaching (MT) from the University of Toronto and a BSc in Environmental Science from the University of British Columbia.
+Michael is mixed-Indigenous from Winnipeg and holds a Masters of Teaching (MT) from the University of Toronto and a BSc in Environmental Science from the University of British Columbia.
 He is a generalist by training and experience, having worked in policy, politics, science, tourism and education.
-Mike joined the project in 2014 and is always excited to put his energy into changing the world, by fundraising for one medical/nursing student at a time.
+Mike joined the project in 2014 and is always excited to put his energy into changing the world, by fundraising for one medical student at a time.

 Director of Research